Jack Null

-Marvin Jackson "Jack" Null (December 6, 1924 – May 8, 2003) was an American college basketball coach.
-A native of Staunton, Virginia and a graduate of the University of Richmond, Null coached the Virginia Military Institute basketball team for three years in the 1950s.
+Marvin Jackson Null (December 6, 1924 – May 8, 2003) was an American college basketball coach.
+A native of Staunton, Virginia, and a graduate of the University of Richmond, Null coached the Virginia Military Institute basketball team for three years in the 1950s.
 In addition to his service to VMI, Null headed Richmond's freshman teams in football, basketball, and baseball for four seasons.
 He also coached Lake Worth High School in Lake Worth, Florida.

 Early life

-Null was born on December 6, 1924 in Staunton, Virginia.
-He went to Staunton High School as well as the now-defunct Staunton Military Academy.
+Marvin Jackson Null was born on December 6, 1924, in Staunton, Virginia.
+He attended Staunton High School as well as the now-defunct Staunton Military Academy.
 After graduating in 1943, he attended the University of Richmond where he played on the school's football, basketball, and baseball teams.
 Null continued to work with Richmond following his graduation in 1947, coaching the freshman football, basketball, and baseball teams.

 Coaching career

 After working four seasons with the Spiders, Null returned to his hometown to head the Staunton Military Academy basketball program.
-In three years at SMA, Null was 49–11 and the team won the 1951 Northeastern Prep School Basketball Tournament in Glens Falls, New York.
+In three years at SMA, Null was 49–11 and the team won the 1951 North-eastern Prep School Basketball Tournament in Glens Falls, New York.

 Null next went to Florida where he was the head coach of Lake Worth High School, now known as Lake Worth Community High School, for one season.
 He then returned to his home state in 1955 and joined the Virginia Military Institute in Lexington, near his hometown of Staunton.
 In his first year with the Keydets, the team went 4–19 and 3–11 in the Southern Conference.
 The Keydets never managed to win more than four games under Null, and he resigned following the conclusion of the 1957–58 campaign.
 His record at VMI was 12–58.